Skip to content

 ./hst_autocompile.sh --all --noinstall --keepbuild '~localsrc'

-9. Navigate to /install and install Hestia with these flags
+7. Navigate to /install in the VM then install Hestia with these flags

 (update the installation flags to your liking, note that login credentials are set here)